 And I always thought I was great at communicating… until I started putting in the work.
 That’s the hard part of improving your communication skills—it takes work.
 But this isn’t rocket science.
 It’s not impossible.
 It takes practice, patience and persistence.

 The gains I made were incredible.
 My transformed relationship with my wife AND everyone else had a direct impact on the quality of my life.
-My ability to transform any conflict has me feeling unstoppable in life.
+My ability to communicate and lead effectively has me feeling unstoppable in life.
 I am so grateful for what I have learned and now I am out to share it with the world.

 Jonathan Miller has spent hundreds of hours in deliberate communication practice and stretching himself outside of his comfort zone.
-He is a former program leader at Landmark Worldwide and is in the process of becoming a Certified Professional Coach through Erickson Coaching International.
-He has done extensive training in Nonviolent Communication and is also a dedicated Vipassana meditation practitioner, having spent well over 2,000 hours meditating in the past few years.
+He is a former program leader at Landmark Worldwide and is a Certified Professional Coach through Erickson Coaching International.
+He has done extensive training in Nonviolent Communication and is also a dedicated Vipassana meditation practitioner, having spent well over 2,500 hours meditating in the past few years.
 His coaching style is rigorous, compassionate and highly action-oriented.LET'S WORK TOGETHER